AkmarNafi/comment-headers/README.md

 | Extra Large       | `-xl `     | `//header-xl`  |
 | Extra Extra Large | `-xxl `    | `//header-xxl` |

-Note: Inline(7) and Multiline (8) commments do not have size option.
+Note: Inline(6) and Multiline (7) comments do not have size option.

 <br>